Principal Director, Unions & Business

 Together with trade unionists, tech partners and passengers, we are at the core of a group of socially minded people who know they can build something better than Uber – a driver-owned alternative that is just as convenient and competitive on price, but treats its passengers and drivers with respect.

 The new service – which we are provisionally calling CabFair – will put drivers and customers firmly in control of the company through an ownership and governance structure that ensures they have strong voices to guide the enterprise’s strategy.
-Find out more and make a donation on our Crowdfunder page.
+Find out more and make a donation on our Crowdfunder page, or use the form below.

 More from: Stefan Baskerville